-Originally built in 1931, the Durham Museum’s building served as the city’s Union Station, one of the country’s bustling and busy train stations.
+Originally built in 1931 on the edge of Downtown Omaha, the Durham Museum’s building served as the city’s Union Station, one of the country’s bustling and busy train stations.
 A total renovation in the 1990s restored this Art Deco masterpiece to its former glory.

 Visitors can now visit The Durham Museum to learn about local history and everything Art Deco.
-The museum features an impressive collection of permanent exhibits, including train cars and hands-on interactive activities.
+One of Omaha’s must-visit museums, the museum features an impressive collection of permanent exhibits, including train cars and hands-on interactive activities.
 It’s the perfect place to learn about the changing technology during the age of locomotion.

 Craving some nature on your Omaha itinerary?
 Head to Lauritzen Gardens for an impressive display of rare and native plants.
 Omaha’s premier botanical garden, Lauritzen Gardens, was established in 1995.
 The center has since expanded to cover over 100 acres in the riverfront hills area of Omaha.